codingupastorm/vadersharp/README.md

-# vadersharp
-Sentiment analysis using VADER with C#
+# VaderSharp - Sentiment analysis with C#

 "VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media."

-Previously this package was only available in python.
-I wanted to use it in C# - Voila!
+Previously VADER was only available in python (https://github.com/cjhutto/vaderSentiment).
+I wanted to use it in C# so ported it over.

 NuGet coming soon